 Here are some helpful tips on how to protect against crows and magpies:

 1. If you are unlucky enough to see a crow or magpie on the road, all is not lost.
 All you have to do is cross yourself, raise your hat to the bird, spit three times over your right shoulder, and proclaim “Devil, Devil, I defy you!”.
-Of course, if you don’t have a hat, then your out of luck.
+Of course, if you don’t have a hat, then you’re out of luck.

 2. if you live in an area were magpies are common, it would be best for you to carry an onion with you at all times.